Influence of threshold effects induced by charmed meson rescattering: Coupled-channel effects in the dipion transitions

 respectively, where $a$ is the light flavor index.
-For clarity, in what follows, we will use $HH$ to represent the $D^{(*)}D^{(*)}$ combinations, with the similar conventions for $TH$ and $SH$.
-The $S$-wave charmonia $\psi(nS)$ may couple to $HH$ and $SH$ via relative $P$- and $S$-wave respectively, where $n$ denotes the radial quantum number.
-Required by HQSS, the total angular momentum of the light degrees of freedom should also be conserved for these couplings.
-For $TH$ combinations, the light degrees of freedom carry angular momentum $3/2$ and $1/2$ respectively, in an $S$-wave they cannot produce $0$ angular momentum carried by the light degrees of freedom of $\psi(nS)$.
-As a result, the $S$-wave coupling between $\psi(nS)$ and $TH$, although allowed by the parity conservation, will be suppressed according to HQSS, as discussed in Ref.~\cite{Li:2013yka}.
-In the heavy quark limit, the only allowed coupling is $D$-wave.
-However, for the coupling between $D$-wave charmonia $\psi(nD)$ and $TH$, the $S$-wave is allowed, since its light degrees of freedom is 2.
-This gives us a hint that the coupled-channel interactions between $\psi(nD)$ and $TH$ may largely affect the mass and decay properties of $\psi(nD)$, especially for the $D$-wave charmonia close to the $TH$ thresholds.
-In charmonium family, $\psi(4160)$ is widely considered as a conventional $2^3D_1$ charmonia,with its mass and width are estimated by PDG to be $M_{\psi}$=$4153\pm 3$ MeV and $\Gamma_{\psi}$=$103\pm 8$ MeV~\cite{Beringer:1900zz}.
-If using the latest data, its mass and width are found to be $M_{\psi}$=$4191.7\pm 6.5$ MeV and $\Gamma_{\psi}$=$71.8\pm 12.3$ MeV in Ref.~\cite{Ablikim:2007gd}, or $M_{\psi}$=$4193\pm 7$ MeV and $\Gamma_{\psi}$=$79\pm 14$ MeV in Ref.~\cite{Mo:2010bw}, which are very close to the $TH$ thresholds and the mass of $Y(4260)$.
-Therefore it is natural to wonder whether there is some kind of connection between these states and the $TH$ coupled-channels.
-For further discussion, we mention that $HH$ may couple to $\psi(nD)$ via $P$-wave, and the $S$-wave coupling between $SH$ and $\psi(nD)$ is also suppressed according to HQSS. $SH$ may couple to $\psi(nS)$ via $S$-wave.
+For clarity, in the following, we will use $HH$ to represent $D^{(*)}D^{(*)}$ combinations, with the similar conventions for $TH$ and $SH$.
+The $S$-wave charmonia $\psi(nS)$ may couple to $HH$ and $SH$ via relative $P$ and $S$ wave respectively, where $n$ denotes the radial quantum number.
+Required by HQSS, the total angular momentum of LDOF should also be conserved for these couplings.
+For the $TH$ combination, their LDOF carry angular momentum $3/2$ and $1/2$ respectively.
+In an $S$-wave coupling, they cannot produce zero angular momentum carried by LDOF of $\psi(nS)$.
+As a result, the $S$-wave coupling between $\psi(nS)$ and $TH$, although allowed by the parity conservation, will be suppressed according to HQSS~\cite{Li:2013yka}.
+In the heavy quark limit, the only allowed coupling is $D$ wave.
+However, for the coupling between $D$-wave charmonia $\psi(nD)$ and $TH$, the $S$-wave coupling is allowed, since the total angular momentum of the LDOF of $\psi(nD)$ is 2.
+This gives us a hint that the coupled-channel interactions between $\psi(nD)$ and $TH$ may largely affect the mass and decay properties of $\psi(nD)$, especially for the $D$-wave charmonia close to $TH$ thresholds.
+In the charmonium family, $\psi(4160)$ is widely considered as a conventional $2^3D_1$ charmonium, whose mass and width are estimated by PDG to be $M_{\psi}$=$4153\pm 3$ MeV and $\Gamma_{\psi}$=$103\pm 8$ MeV~\cite{Beringer:1900zz}.
+If we use the latest data, its mass and width are found to be $M_{\psi}$=$4191.7\pm 6.5$ MeV and $\Gamma_{\psi}$=$71.8\pm 12.3$ MeV in Ref.~\cite{Ablikim:2007gd}, or $M_{\psi}$=$4193\pm 7$ MeV and $\Gamma_{\psi}$=$79\pm 14$ MeV in Ref.~\cite{Mo:2010bw}, which are very close to $TH$ thresholds and the mass of $Y(4260)$.
+Therefore it is natural to wonder whether there is some kind of connection between these states and the $TH$ coupled channels.
+For further discussion, we mention that $HH$ may couple to $\psi(nD)$ via the $P$ wave, and the $S$-wave coupling between $SH$ and $\psi(nD)$ is also suppressed according to HQSS. $SH$ may couple to $\psi(nS)$ via the $S$ wave.
+We show the HQSS allowed couplings in Table.~\ref{hqss} to make the above points clear.